-MSc/BOT/1/SEC2 - Lab-III- Pertaining to Theory Papers BOT - SEC1 pertaining to
+MSc/BOT/1/SEC2 - Lab-III- Pertaining to Theory Papers BOT - SEC1

-Course Objective: The aim of this course is to give the students essential knowledge
+Course Objective: The aim of this course is to give the students essential knowledgepertaining to

-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Get working knowledge of various instruments used in the laboratory.
+Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 Get a working knowledge of various instruments used in the laboratory.
 CO2 Know about principles and demonstration of various analytical techniques.
 CO3 Get practical knowledge of techniques used in the laboratory.
 CO4 Perform techniques and get practical knowledge

-- 1. Demonstration of working of weighing balances, autoclaves, incubators, laminar air flow, water bath.
+- Demonstration of working of 1.

+- a) Weighing balances

+- b) Autoclaves, incubators

+- c) Laminar air flow

+- d) Water bath.

-- 2. Principle and demonstration of various analytical techniques:
+- Principle and demonstration of various analytical techniques: 2.

-- a) Chromatography (HPLC, TLC, Paper Chromatography, Column Chromatography, Ion exchange chromatography.
+- Chromatography (TLC, Paper Chromatography, Column Chromatography) a)

 - b) Centrifugation

-- c) UV -visible spectrophotometer
+- UV -visible spectrophotometer c)

-- d) Nanodrop

-- e) ELISA reader
+- ELISA reader d)

-- f) Sonicator

-- g) Microtome
+- Microtome e)

-- h) PCR/ Real Time PCR
+- PCR/ Real Time PCR f)

-- i) Electrophoresis (AGE and PAGE)
+- Electrophoresis (AGE and PAGE) g)

-\Some changes in the contents of the practical can be expected depending upon the availability of the material and the required equipment.
+Some changes in the contents of the practical can be expected depending upon theavailability of the material and the required equipment.

-1. Sawhney, S.K. and Singh, Randhir (2000) Introductory Practical Biochemistry, Narosa løigarlisi h

-- Publishing House, New Delhi. - 2.
+- 1. Sawhney, S.K. and Singh, Randhir (2000) Introductory Practical Biochemistry, NarosaPublishing House, New Delhi. - 2.
 Upadhyay, A., Upadhyay, K. and Nath, N. (1998) Biochemistry Chemistry: Principle and Techniques, (2nd ed.), Himalaya publication House, Delhi. - 3.
 Wilson, K. and J. Walker (2018).
-Principles and Techniques of Practical Biochemistry and Molecular Biology (8th Edition).
-Cambridge University Press, Cambridge. - 4.
-Recent reviews in scientific journals.
+Principles and Techniques of Practical Biochemistryand Molecular Biology (8th Edition).
+Cambridge University Press, Cambridge. - Recent reviews in scientific journals.
+4.